guatebus/JavaUserApp/README.md

 ## To use:

 #### Install:
-If installing, rebuild from source and deploy to your favorite server (maven build currently under construction).
+If installing, rebuild from source and deploy to your favorite server (maven supported).
 Set application's context root to **"/"** (root).

 Start server and reach login at **/login.html**.